Best Trout Rivers In Ontario: Where To Fish

 NOTICE: many of the rivers listed on this website have extensive private property sections, and landowners have notified me that they will charge people for trespassing.
 If there are signs posted, DO NOT TRESPASS.
 There is also no such thing as a high water mark in Ontario.

-Therefore, if your feet are on dry land along the edge of a river, you can be charged with trespassing, and it doesn’t matter how high the river gets.
+This means that if your feet are on dry land along the edge of a river, you can be charged with trespassing, and it doesn’t matter how high the river gets.

 Many landowners often tell me that the primary issues they have with anglers are littering, poaching, and disrespectful anglers.